lvtongda/tdlvideo/README.md

 ```
 python download.py
-Please input the video url of cntv:
+You must input the url of the video:
+You can input the custom name of the video or not:
-Please input the title of the video:
+You can input the definition of the video or not:
 ```

-Now, only support cntv.
+If you don't input the definition, it is default.
+And also can be `high` or `super`.

+Based on FLVCD, support cntv, youku, qq, ku6, 56, fun, ifeng, 163, joy, wasu and so on.